saltnlight5/java-ee6-examples/extra/glassfish-logging-example/README.txt

 the custom profiles defined in this project pom.xml like this:

 	1. cd glassfish-logging-example
-	2. mvn dependency:copy-dependencies -P server-common-lib
+	2. mvn dependency:copy-dependencies

 Now you will find the jars in target/dependency folder.
 Just copy what you need.

 == How to setup SLF4J

-1. Copy slf4j-api-1.7.7 and slf4j-jdk-1.7.7 jars into $GF/lib/endorsed
+1. Copy slf4j-api-1.7.7.jar, jul-to-slf4j-1.7.7.jar and slf4j-jdk14-1.7.7.jar files into $GF/lib/endorsed
-2. Edit $GF/domains/domain1/config/logging.properties and add your own logging package level zemian.level=FINEST
+2. Edit $GF/domains/domain1/config/logging.properties and add your own logging package level.
+For example: zemian.level=FINEST

 * NOTE: The "zemian" is the package name I used in this glassfish-logging-example application.

+= GlasshFish Extra

 == How to enable JSTL tag for all web applications